 This function returns the current OTP value for a given Token.
 The tokentype needs to support this function. if the token does not support getting the OTP value, a -2 is returned.

-- serial serial number of the token - current_time (datetime) a fake servertime for testing of TOTP token privacyidea.lib.token.get_realms_of_token(args, kwds) This function returns a list of the realms of a token
+- serial serial number of the token - current_time (datetime) a fake servertime for testing of TOTP token

 Returns tuple with (result, pin, otpval, passw)